These frequently asked questions about the REALM project address information in the following categories:

 More recent research is focused on aerosols – microscopic particles expelled in a sneeze/cough that can float in the air longer and farther than droplets.
 Aerosols may contribute to transmission more than droplets; however, there remain open questions about this form of transmission.

 There is scientific evidence to suggest that spread via fomites (infected objects) is possible, from studies of samples of high-touch surfaces such as doorknobs, bathroom floors, toilets that tested positive for SARS-CoV-2 RNA.
-However, little is known on the infectivity of the virus on fomites.
-It may be that fomite transmission (touching an infected surface and then touching your mouth, nose, or eyes) is much less likely than airborne transmission, but it has not been ruled out.
-Because there are so many materials and surfaces that are used frequently by staff and visitors of libraries, archives, and museums, this research area has particular relevance to LAMs.
+However, a growing consensus in the scientific community is that fomite transmission (touching an infected surface and then touching your mouth, nose, or eyes) is much less likely to happen than transmission through direct contact or via airborne droplets.

-The scientific literature reviews that are being produced by REALM explore the questions of how the virus is transmitted, how to mitigate its spread, and the effectiveness of disinfecting and cleaning methods.
+The scientific literature reviews produced by REALM have gathered research findings on how the virus is transmitted, how to mitigate its spread, and the effectiveness of disinfecting and cleaning methods.

 This project is not giving recommendations or guidance.
 We are providing data that shows the rate of natural attenuation of the virus over time and how long before it becomes undetectable (< LOD) to support staff making decisions for their specific, local contexts.